pghvlaans/sbotools/development/index.md

 * Using (and generating?) `sqf` files
 * Running `sbocheck` without updating the tree
 * Blacklist scripts
+* "Classic Mode" setting for a more traditional `sbotools` look and feel

 The above list is non-exhaustive and nothing on it is guaranteed to appear in `sbotools3`.